PlexHaxx/Plex-Plugin-IPTV-JSON/README.md

 ---
 Inspired by the M3U8 IPTV plug-in from Cigaras.

-How to install the "KMTV beta" plugin for Plex Media Server?
+How to install the "JSON IPTV" plugin/channel on Plex Media Server?
 --

 Step 1: